Dhanasree-Rajamani/SpecialTopics_DeepLearning/Assignment 6/Readme.md

 b) Semantic kernel : since code is too large, I've uploaded code zip file to google drive.
 URL : https://drive.google.com/drive/folders/112wMBylwdj46ng6GDJO57Erp_I-qn_Uw?usp=sharing

-For this question, I built a chat copilot with semantic kernel framework end2end using assistant api
+For this question, I built a chat copilot with c# and Python using semantic kernel framework end2end using assistant api

 I have built a chat copilot, that would help users with their cooking.
 If a user provides the ingredients they have, and the cuisine and any other special instructions, the application would provide 1 or more recipes based on the user's preferences and ingredients.
 It also helps further with their cooking answering any questions that the user might have.